mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 and its hydrosphere was virtually eliminated, leaving the world a desert wasteland.
-Heraldians were forced into domed and subterranean structures to survive the intense stellar radiation from the system’s three suns.
+Heraldians were forced into domed and subterranean structures to survive the intense stellar radiation from the system's three suns.
 Life is hard on Heraldia but even after 1,200 years the descendants of those who fought here have a solemn pride in their ancestry.